-Since 2016, the EU has established a policy framework for international cultural relations heading towards a comprehensive strategy138 and initiating pilot projects, preparatory actions, and flagship initiatives alongside numerous ground projects.
+Since 2016, the EU has established a policy framework for international cultural relations heading towards a comprehensive strategy 128 and initiating pilot projects, preparatory actions, and flagship initiatives alongside numerous ground projects.
 The European External Action Service Concept and the Council Conclusions on the EU approach to cultural heritage in conflicts and crises (2021) emphasize integrating cultural heritage protection into broader security and peacebuilding frameworks.
 Proposals should map relevant actions and initiatives led by European institutions, international organisations, individual States, and civil society organisations in Member States and Associated Countries, including those from partnerships in international cultural relations.
-Analysing these initiatives will build an empirical knowledge base, serving as models and inspiration, and provide insights into different approaches under various circumstances, enhancing understanding of what works best for specific purposes.
+Analysing these initiatives will build an empirical knowledge base, serving as models and inspiration, and provide insights into different approaches under various circumstances, enhancing understanding of what works best for specific purposes, as well as identifying gaps.